Human Resources Management

 Women with more than 750 weeks of contributions and men with more than 900 weeks of contributions will continue under the pension system of Law 100 of 1993.

-3. July 15, 2025: Law 2101 of 2021, Reduction of the workday by 2 hours per week, from that date on, it will be 44 hours per week.
+3. Julio 15 de 2026: Law 2101 of 2021, Reduction of working hours by 2 hours per week, leaving the working week at 42 hours from that date onwards.

 Termination of Contracts without Just Cause, generates an Indemnity payment.